-PhD-Project in African Studies, University of Basel
+PhD thesis in Sociology, University of Basel

 The magnitude of recent youth‐led movements and upheavals in urban Africa begs inquiry into common patterns across cities.
 This doctoral research compares Conakry (Guinea) and Kampala (Uganda) to develop a theory why certain categories of youth engage in protests more than others, and why protests tend to be concentrated in specific urban areas.